Get ready

 Keep in mind that for some institutions, acceptance can be granted quite late and close to your departure date.

-Following this, you will receive a 'Placeholder clarification' request via email to confirm your Placeholder enrolment during your overseas study period.
-Once you have responded to the request, your enrolment will be varied and you will be enrolled into the relevant Placeholder subjects.
+Following this, you will receive a 'Placeholder questionnaire’ to confirm your Placeholder enrolment during your overseas study period.
+Once you have responded to the request, you will be enrolled into the relevant Placeholder subjects.

 For semester and year-long exchange students, and short-term program students